beaukuhn/movie-finder/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-I joined my previous startup as the tenth employee, playing a pivotal role in its growth to a 50-strong team.
-My tenure there was marked by versatility, primarily focusing on backend and infrastructure, while also occasionally contributing to frontend development.
-As a member of the Platform and Infrastructure team, I championed the integration of Large Language Models (LLMs) into our financial data warehouse architecture.
-This included implementing Retrieval-Augmented Generation (RAG), significantly enhancing our users' ability to interactively query and understand their financial data, such as inquiring about annual expenses or specific quarterly revenues.

-My dedication to innovation was further demonstrated when I significantly enhanced our transaction categorization accuracy by 100%, employing vector embeddings and a vector database, for which I won a company-wide hackathon.

-In addition to practical experience, I have also completed a graduate course in Machine Learning.
-This theoretical background complements my hands-on skills.

-Moreover, I am well-versed in thriving within a remote work culture, having demonstrated the ability to work effectively and diligently in such an environment.
-This experience has equipped me with the skills necessary to excel in a remote-friendly setting like Cohere's, particularly in teams spread across various time zones."